DrakonForge/SabaacCardGame/README.md

 ## Overview

 This program re-creates the [Sabaac](https://starwars.fandom.com/wiki/Sabacc) card game from the *Star Wars* universe, which is essentially "space poker".
-It was designed as a beginner's project to introduce novices to **Python** and **object-oriented programming** concepts.
-This project was finished in **3 months** by a team of 3, with meetings approximately once per week.
+It was designed as a beginner's project to introduce programming novices to **Python** and **object-oriented programming** concepts.
+This project was finished in approximately **3 months** by a team of 3, meeting around once per week.

 It is played in a **command line**, and all players must use the same machine.
 It also features a text-based user interface using simple console input/output to play the game.